 On a paradise island in the Caribbean, there lies a deceivingly tricky peak that makes for a gruelling climb.
 In a risky and adrenaline-filled struggle to the top, Kia Abdullah scales Nevis Peak, Saint Kitts & Nevis.

 Tell a local you’re climbing Nevis Peak without a guide and they’ll first laugh in your face and, second, warn you off such a foolish endeavour.
 “No chance,” they’ll say with a cluck of the tongue and a foreboding tone.
 Apparently, it cannot be done alone.
 If your curiosity leads you online, you’ll likely find a slew of reviews warning you away.
 One – written by an Ironman contestant no less – describes the climb as "treacherous"; others insist that you must take a guide.

 On the surface, Nevis Island’s 3,232ft volcano looks much like a rolling hill – hardly a daunting prospect – and thus one evening I mentioned the idea to my prospective climbing partner, Peter.
 He, a relatively experienced climber, was clearly worried about taking responsibility for me so I quickly reeled off my credentials – jumping out of a plane without breaking a sweat, zip-lining across America's longest circuit, hiking the ruins at Beng Mealea – and managed to convince him that I could take care of myself.

-Explore more of the Caribbean with the Rough Guide to the Caribbean.
+Explore more of the Caribbean with the Rough Guide to the Dominican Republic.